andravalciu/tic-tac-toe/README.md

 - Using CSS Grid and CSS variables for layout and sizing
 - Working with DOM events (addEventListener, { once: true })
 - Building a clean, reusable win/draw detection system

+---

+### Responsive Design

+On larger screens:

+- Mode and difficulty selectors are displayed horizontally at the top
+- The game board is centered both vertically and horizontally

+On small screens (under ~553px):

+- Mode buttons stack vertically
+- Difficulty selector moves below and adapts to a pill-style control
+- The board is moved lower to avoid overlap with the controls
+- Cell size scales down using CSS variables (--cell-size)